Up to 55% off Australia getaways

 Make your way to these top holiday destinations over the school break.

-Will it be a trip inland to hike a national park, an animal encounter on Phillip Island, or an adventurous time at the snow?
+Ready to pack your suitcase and head on a trip to Victoria?
+Good choice.
+Will it be a trip inland to hike a national park, an animal encounter on Phillip Island, or even an adventure at the snow.

 Wherever you wind up, remember to check and follow the state's current travel restrictions.
 This includes maintaining good hygiene and social distancing practices and avoiding any COVID-19 hotspots.